AlirezaSharifi8290/ESP-JS/README.md

 ## 🙏 Acknowledgments

-Special thanks to @sanyar-dev for their help, suggestions, and contributions during the development of ESP-JS-OS.
+Special thanks to @sanyar-dev for their help and suggestions during the development of ESP-JS-OS.

 Thank you for taking the time to help improve the project! ❤️